Debt Collection Laws: What Seniors Need To Know

 Are Seniors Judgment-Proof?

-Many older adults are judgment-proof, which means that their Social Security income and other sources of income can’t be garnished.
+Being judgment-proof means debt collectors cannot legally garnish certain income sources, such as Social Security, VA benefits, and federal pensions.
 In such situations, debt collection agencies may not bother filing a lawsuit against seniors because they’re unlikely to recover their money through garnishment.

 “There really isn't any special treatment given to seniors drowning in debt, but at least social security and other income is protected,” shares Teresa Dodson, debt expert and founder of Greenbacks Consulting.
 “Typically, your creditors will make an effort to work with you,” she adds.

-While it’s essential to be aware of elderly debt collection laws, it’s also important to know that you shouldn’t ignore a collection agency’s attempt to contact you.
-Instead, there’re ways to deal with debt collectors in a safe and informed manner.
+While it’s essential to be aware of debt collection laws, it’s also important to know that you shouldn’t ignore a collection agency’s attempt to contact you.
+Instead, there are ways to deal with debt collectors in a safe and informed manner.

 Validate Your Debt

 When a debt collector contacts you for the first time, be sure to validate the debt.
-Debt collectors are required to provide you with information that allows you to verify the amount, the original creditor, and other details about the debt.
+Debt collectors are required to provide you with information that allows you to verify the amount you owe, the original creditor, and other details about the debt.
 Don’t provide any financial or personal information until after debt validation.

 Send a Cease-and-Desist Letter